Dalton Castle (wrestler)

-Brett Giehl (born March 4, 1986), better known by the ring name Dalton Castle, is an American professional wrestler who is currently signed to All Elite Wrestling (AEW) and Ring of Honor (ROH).

-Castle is best known for his tenure in ROH, where he is a one-time World Champion, a one-time World Television Champion and a two-time World Six-Man Tag Team Champion.
+Brett Giehl (born March 4, 1986), better known by the ring name Dalton Castle, is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW) and Ring of Honor (ROH), where he is a one-time ROH World Champion, a one-time ROH World Television Champion and a two-time ROH World Six-Man Tag Team Champion.
 He is also known for his tenure in Chikara, where he wrestled under the ring names Ashley Remington and Dalton Caroline Castle.

-Early life
+Early and personal life

-As a child, Giehl loved professional wrestler "Macho Man" Randy Savage, with other favorites including Curt Hennig, Davey Boy Smith, and Frank Gotch.
+Giehl was born in Greece, New York.
+As a child, he loved professional wrestler "Macho Man" Randy Savage, with other favorites including Curt Hennig, Davey Boy Smith, and Frank Gotch.
 Giehl wrestled more than 10 years from middle school to college, representing the Greece Athena High School Trojans in 2003 and winning a varsity wrestling tournament in the 171 pound weight class in 2004.
+He attended the State University of New York at Cortland, receiving a degree in communications and theater.

-He was an amateur and NCAA wrestler, winning a New York championship in Greco-Roman wrestling and competing three times on the NCAA All-State Team.
+Giehl was an amateur and NCAA wrestler, winning a New York championship in Greco-Roman wrestling and competing three times on the NCAA All-State Team.
 He was also a member of Team USA, traveling internationally for the World Championships.
 In 2010, he attained a second championship at the Beach National, winning 1st place in the 215 lb division representing Livonia WC.